lighthouse-labs/gitbook-node-chat-tutorial/content/part1/html.md

 # HTML

 HTML is short for Hypertext Markup Language.
-It's a fancy way of saying that we use "markup" text/English to annotate and describe the structure of our Web page content.
+What that means is that we use "markup" text to describe the structure of the content in our Web page.
 It's the bread and butter of every web site you've every visited.

 Let's use it to build our app.